diequies/100daysofdata/README.md

 ---

+### **Day 142 of #100DaysOfData Challenge**

+Today I could work in both, my *Omdena* project and also in the Datacamp career track.
+And I had to prepare another interview as well.
+Quite a full day, I look forwards to have some time for my personal project.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+We changed our assumption for ethnic groups, we moved from 7 to 6 different races.
+We thought that reducing one could help use to label and to increase the model accuracy.
+It does help us to label but the effect on accuracy is not so big.
+From tomorrow I will start applying the active learning algorithm to improve our data set.
+2. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
+Finished the  course *Machine Learning with Spark*, it is interesting to learn a different way to perform machine learning.
+I haven't been able to see the benefits of use Spark, but I suppose that as your data grows it makes the difference.
+The last course would be *Winning a Kaggle competition in Python*.
+---

 ### **Day 141 of #100DaysOfData Challenge**

 Another day almost fully focused on *Omdena*, but well paid.
 Hopefully by tomorrow I will start spending time again with other topics and courses.